Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Common causes of gums bleeding on flossing

-Gingivitis is the most common reason for bleeding gums, caused by plaque buildup which irritates and inflames your gum tissue.
+Gingivitis is the most common reason for bleeding gums, caused by plaque buildup, which irritates and inflames your gum tissue.
 Gingivitis is reversible with good dental hygiene habits.

 Hormonal changes: Changes in hormonal levels, especially during menstruation or pregnancy, can make gums more sensitive and increase the risk of bleeding.